LambdaGaming/GChroma/dev.md

  1. `player` ply - Player who will receive the effects

 # Hooks
-## GChromaInitialized
+## GChroma_OnInitialized
+### Scope: Client
 ### Description
  Gets called when the module is first loaded.
 Does not get called if the module fails to load.

 # Enums
  See [gchroma_enums.lua](lua/gchroma/sh_enums.lua)

+# Console Commands
+ All console commands are client-side only.
+## gchroma_test
+ Sets all devices to red, green, blue, and black at 0.5 second intervals.

+## gchroma_reconnect
+ Attempts to reconnect to an OpenRGB server if the connection failed during game initialization or was lost at some point.